ritster/MetML/README.md

 ### global_data

 - `complete_sequence_cache.csv`: The file where we cache the UniProtID to amino acid sequence mapping for all relevant proteins across all datasets.
-- `dihedral_angles.csv`: The file where we cache the psi/phi angles for all residues in all relevant proteins across all datasets
+- `dihedral_angles.csv`: The file where we cache the psi/phi angles for all residues in all relevant proteins across all datasets.